Become a Mentor

 As a private investigator, Richard Clemo saw too many child custody cases where the best interests of the children involved simply weren’t being addressed.
 Seeing a sincere need for loving, caring families in the community, Richard became a Mentor with Massachusetts MENTOR.

 That was more than five years ago.
 Since then, Richard had opened his home to children and teenagers in need, offering them structure, love and the chance to be a part of a family.
-Today, there are five kids in Richard’s house—including Andy, who Richard and his wife Corinne adopted in April—and each one is actively involved in their community.
+Today, there are five kids in Richard’s house—including Andy, who Richard and his wife Corinne adopted—and each one is actively involved in their community.

 “There’s something on the calendar every single night,” says Richard.
 “Basketball, baseball, fishing, soccer—we keep the kids busy and they learn the value of positive rewards and of being a part of their community.”